 Our doors may be closed but library services are still up and running.
 If you have any question about your research or anything related to the library, either email me (use the button below my picture) or use the chat reference box (below).
 We look forward to working with you!

-These times don't work for you?
-Prefer to connect via email or Google Meets?
+Prefer to connect via email or make an appointment?
 Visit our Reference Services page for more options to contact a librarian.

 When you're searching the ATLA database, you may find lots of materials that are not full text in the database.
 To find the full text, click the FindIt! button (the bright yellow one).